Jagadishpediredla/savery-/README.md

     -   **Investments Upgrade**: Added `PortfolioAllocation` and `GoalProgress` components.
     -   **Bug Fixes**: Resolved multiple hydration errors, a chart container error, and a module import error.
     -   **Layout Fix**: Corrected sidebar layout issues to prevent the main content from overlapping with the sidebar.
+    -   **Firebase Integration**: Connected the app to Firebase Realtime Database for live data synchronization.
+Added data seeding and clearing functionality.
+    -   **AI Upgrade**: Transformed the AI into a `financialAssistant` that uses tools to fetch and analyze live data from Firebase, providing conversational and data-rich responses.